cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings.md

 ### Week 9: Wartime Projects

 - Session 15: Film: The Day After Trinity
-- Session 16: Secrecy and Security in the nuclear age
+- Session 16: Secrecy and Security in the Nuclear Age

 ### Week 10: Science, Secrecy, and Legacies of the Nuclear Age